 - Tell your spouse how blessed you are to have them as your partner, friend, lover.

 - Remember sex starts in the mind, so compliment your spouse, flirt with them during the day or week.

-Whether it be your finances or sex life, the good news is by investing in better communication with your spouse, and with the goal of mutual satisfaction you can enrich your relationship and God-willing lead a happy, healthy, sexy and fun life.
+Whether it be your finances or sex life, the good news is by investing in better communication with your spouse and with the goal of mutual satisfaction, you can enrich your relationship and God-willing lead a happy, healthy, and sexy life.